What can you do with a business and management degree?

 The relationship between business and information technology is a strong one, and if the student also has experience in computer science then a position in a software firm can be a possibility.

-The more entrepreneurial of students can make a go of building their business from scratch, although there is a steep learning curve, a need for investment, and the whims of the market to contend with, which all means many budding businesspersons will see companies go bankrupt on numerous occasions before creating a model that flourishes.
+The more entrepreneurial of students can make a go of building their own business from scratch, although there is a steep learning curve, a need for investment, and the changing market to contend with, which all means many budding businesspersons will see companies go bankrupt on numerous occasions before creating a model that flourishes.

 Some celebrities who have business degrees are actor and former governor of California Arnold Schwarzenegger (international business, University of Wisconsin-Superior) and Sir Mick Jagger, who dropped out of a business degree at the London School of Economics to focus on a burgeoning music career as lead singer of the Rolling Stones.

 Women in STEM: juggling a PhD, a business and motherhood